momo20122/project_portfolio/README.md

   Scraped recipes from the Wiki Cookbook website using Python and an HTML parser library called Beautiful Soup

-  Created a recipes dataframe with scraped recipes and stored it in CSV file
+  Created a recipes dataframe with scraped recipes and stored it in a CSV file

   Completed by myself